It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favorite topics – Travel.

 Related post – 12 Ways Travel Can Change Your Life

 You meet amazing people

-The truth is travelling by yourself means you can meet people if you want to.
+The truth is traveling by yourself means you can meet people if you want to.

 No peer pressure

-Travelling by yourself means not having to agree, disagree or argue with other people.
+Traveling by yourself means not having to agree, disagree, or argue with other people.
 It means not being outvoted or frowned on by the group.

 It’s all about you

 Solo travel is the perfect time to discover exactly what sorts of food, hobbies, and activities you like.
 Not what your partner or your family (who may rule the roost or have a strong influence over you at home) likes but YOU.

 Solo travel is all about discovery, adventure, and trying new experiences.

 You are in control of your money